 Allow two weeks to complete the verification process once the verification items have been submitted.
 The process might take longer if we receive incomplete documents or require additional information.
-The deadline for a student or prospective student to submit documents as part of the verification process is thirty calendar days after the Financial Aid Office sends a message via email or phone to the student or prospective student indicating he or she has been selected for verification.
+The deadline for a student or prospective student to submit documents part the as of verification process is thirty calendar days after the Financial Aid Office sends a message via email or phone to the student indicating student he or she has been selected for verification.
 Federal aid will be forfeited if the student is selected for verification and completes only some requiredreview components by the deadline noted above.